motoko-bootcamp/dao-adventure-book/src/dao_adventure/qualification/your_first_challenge.md

 > Facing issues when setting up the workspace?

+1. Deactivate your browser extensions.
+For instance, we've identified the [Plug wallet](https://twitter.com/plug_wallet) extension as causing issues.
+2. Switch to the **Incognito Mode**.
-1. Try switching to another browser (Firefox is recommended)
+3. Switch to another browser (Chrome is recommended)
-2. Try to empty your cache and refresh the page.
+4. Empty your cache and refresh the page.
-3. Try using **Incognito Mode**.
-4. If none of the above solves your issue, reach out on our feedback channel.
+5. Reach out directly on our [feedback channel](https://discord.gg/vTcwUdUwTf).

 ## Your first challenge